samsamfire/gocanopen/docs/od.md

 odict := od.Default() // this creates a default object dictionary with pre-configured values
 ```

+## Exporting

-Exporting OD to an EDS file is also possible
+Exporting OD to an EDS file is also possible.
+OD can be exported with default or current values.

 ```go
     od.ExportEDS(odict,true,"path_to_exported.eds")